Ecwid/ecwid-api-docs/includes/_webhooks.md

 The following events are supported:

 * Unfinished order is created
-* Unfinished order is updated
+* Unfinished order is updated (any changes made to that order)
 * Unfinished order is deleted
 * New order is placed
-* Order is changed
+* Order is changed (any changes made to that order)
 * Order is deleted
 * New product is created
-* Product is updated
+* Product is updated (any changes made to that product)
 * Product is deleted
 * Application is installed
 * Application is deleted